Mālama Wao Akua 2017

 Selection & Notification

 Conservationists will be on site during receiving to help determine if pieces are eligible as native to Maui Nui BEFORE your piece is submitted.
-Jurying will occur the following week after receiving.
+Jurying will occur the following day after receiving.
 The jurors decide the number of works selected for exhibition (may range from 30-90 pieces).
-Notification will be sent to you by e-mail no later than September 1st at 4pm, selected entries will also be posted on the website malamawaoakua.org.
-Non-selected pieces will need to be picked up at Hui Noʻeau Visual Arts Center on Friday, September 2nd between 9am-4pm.
-Selected pieces that do not sell can be picked up Friday, November 11th between 9am-4pm.
+Notification will be posted online no later than Friday, September 1st at 4pm, selected entries will also be posted on the website malamawaoakua.org.
+Non-selected pieces will need to be picked up at Hui Noʻeau Visual Arts Center on Saturday, September 2nd between 9am-4pm.
+Selected pieces that do not sell can be picked up Wednesday, November 8th between 9am-4pm.

 We encourage artists to learn about Mālama Wao Akua (Realm of the Gods) – honoring and protecting the forested upper regions of our islands’ watersheds.
 Selected artwork should be successful in sharing this knowledge with others in a meaningful and provocative way.
 Artwork will also be selected based upon a number of criteria, including originality of concept, creativity, technique, professionalism, and presentation.